Research programme

 Five public manifestos

 A five-layer governance framework spanning engineering practice through enterprise transformation.
 Each layer has a published manifesto with principles, values, and implementation guidance.
+Layers 1-3 authored by Arnaud Gelas.
+Layers 4-5 co-authored.

 Layer 1